Great Sankey Primary School

 Impact

 Before leaving Great Sankey Primary children will have a sound knowledge of the main world religions.
 They will be increasingly critical and analytical within their thinking; making informed and balanced judgements based on their knowledge of these religions.
 Children will be able to articulate their own values and beliefs and those of others.
-Evidence of this will be through assessment against milestone documents using B.A.D assessment tasks, pupil voice and evidence of a broad and balanced R.E curriculum found in children's books.
+Evidence of this will be through assessment against milestone documents, the use of B.A.D assessment tasks, pupil voice and evidence of a broad and balanced R.E curriculum found in children's books.

 re4.jpeg